5GameMaker/angle/README.md

 \- a figura mod

-Angle allows you to extract a full avatar from a .moon file.
+Angle allows you to extract an avatar from a .moon file including the model.
 If you have an avatar uploaded to the cloud, but lost the sources, you can use `/figura export avatar avatar` to get the .nbt file and then run `$ angle avatar.nbt avatars/avatar` to get it back.